On Harish-Chandra's Plancherel theorem for Riemannian symmetric spaces: Introduction

 \section{Introduction}

 Over the years the monumental work of Harish-Chandra in harmonic analysis on real reductive groups has inspired many generalizations and new developments.
 One such recent development is Plancherel theory on real spherical spaces.
 The aim of this article is to illustrate this newly developed theory by explicating it for Riemannian symmetric spaces.
-In particular we explain how Harish-Chandra's Plancherel theorem for a Riemannian symmetric can be proven using the methods that were developed for real spherical spaces.
-The treatment of Riemannian symmetric spaces in this article reveals many of the intricacies of the approach for general real spherical spaces in \cite{DKKS} and \cite{KuitSayag}.
+The purpose of our treatment of Riemannian symmetric spaces in this article is not to simplify previous proofs, but rather to reveal many of the intricacies of the approach for general real spherical spaces in \cite{DKKS} and \cite{KuitSayag}.

+Originally the Plancherel theorem for Riemannian symmetric spaces was established by Harish-Chandra in \cite{HC_sphericalFunctionsII} up to two conjectures.
+See page 612 at the end of the paper.
+The first of these conjectures was confirmed by the work of Gindikin and Karpelevich on the Harish-Chandra $c$-function in \cite{GindikinKarpelevich}.
+The second conjecture was proven by Harish-Chandra in \cite[Lemma 36]{HC_DS2}; see page 48.
+In \cite{Rosenberg} Rosenberg gave a substantially simplified proof.

 The article is organized as follows.
 We begin by introducing notation and normalizations of measures in Section \ref{Section Notions}.
 In Section \ref{Section Spherical representation theory} we give an overview of some representation theory for a reductive Lie group $G$ with a particular focus on spherical representations, i.e. the representations that contain a non-zero vector that is fixed by a maximal compact subgroup $K$.
 We describe the abstract Plancherel decomposition for the Riemannian symmetric space $Z=G/K$ and formulate the necessary conditions for an irreducible unitary representation $\pi$ to occur in the Plancherel decomposition: $\pi$ has to be spherical and tempered.
 Finally we state a classification of the irreducible tempered spherical representations.
 The classification is well known in the literature.
 In Section \ref{Subsection Temperedness revisited} we give a proof of this, which to our best knowledge is new.